rharp/DrupalGovCon2018/apps/v1/README.md

           npm install --save-dev webpack webpack-dev-server html-webpack-plugin webpack-cli

- ### 5. Create  webpack.config.js
+### 7. Create  webpack.config.js
+We will create this file in the root directory.

  Now that we have added all the required packages, we need to configure webpack so it knows what to do!

  Here we will define the `version` folder we would like to build from to start with, if ever you would like to build from a different version folder this is where you will change it.

  The `entry` point will be the base component file we will be building from.
-In this case we will always point it to the `App.js` file we created earlier.
+In this case we will always point it to `App.js`.

  From here we will pass the javascript and any css files through a series of transformations.
 We are going to be including any javascript not in node_modules and passing it through babel.
 Then any css not in node_modules then passing it through style-loader and css-loader.
+The files it will be transforming will be any file included in our components.

-After all the transformations have been made, we will create or update the folder `build/` and compile it all in the `transformed.js` file.
+After all the transformations have been made, webpack will create or update the folder `build` and compile everything into `build/transformed.js`.

- The HtmlWebpackPlugin will be used to set the template for the markup which will be generated to include all of our javascript in `/build` .
+ The HtmlWebpackPlugin will be used to set the template for the markup which will be generated to include all of our javascript in the `build` directory.
 We are going to pass our original `index.html` we created.

  Finally, we are going to set the port for the dev server to `3000`